At a glance

 How you can help

-If it doesn’t stop, cyberbullying can put your child at risk for anxiety and depression.
-It can also make it difficult for your child to concentrate at school.
-But there are steps you can take if you think your child may be the target of online bullying.
+Ongoing cyberbullying is serious.
+It can put kids at risk for anxiety and depression.
+It can also make it hard for kids to concentrate at school.
+If you suspect your child is being bullied online, don’t wait to act.

-Start by talking to your child.
+First, talk with your child.
 You can open the conversation by describing a bullying incident that happened to you as a child or an example of cyberbullying that you heard about on the news.
+Ask directly if your child has been the target of online bullying, which can include spreading rumors and posting fake profiles.

-If they’re not forthcoming, calmly say that you’re going to exercise your right to be the administrator of their computer and phone.
-You need to be able to see the browsing history and what has been deleted.
+If your child won’t talk about it, or seems to be holding back information, don’t let it drop.
+Calmly say that you’re going to exercise your right to be the manager of your child’s computer and phone.
+You need to be able to see the browsing history and what’s been deleted.

-If you confirm that your child is being bullied, there are things you can do to put a stop to it.
-Suggest that your child let the bullies know you have access to their electronics: “I know this sounds crazy, but my parents are the administrators of this computer so they can see everything.
+If you confirm that your child is being bullied, there are things you can do to stop it.
+Suggest that your child let the bullies know you can see what’s going on: “I know this sounds weird, but my parents are the managers of this computer so they can see everything.
 I can’t control what they do.”

 If that doesn’t work and the bullying is intense and frequent, you may need to take one or all of these three steps:

 - Talk to the parents of the kids who are bullying your child.
-Let them know what’s going on and its effect on your child.
+Let them know what’s happening and its effect on your child.

 - Reach out to your child’s guidance counselor or principal.
-Every school should have anti-cyberbullying policies and protocols to help.
+Every school should have anti-cyberbullying policies and procedures to help.

 - If neither of those strategies works, you may need to get law enforcement involved.
 Print out or save evidence of the bullying in case you need to show it to the police.

-Being the victim of a cyberbully puts kids at risk for anxiety, depression, and an inability to concentrate at school.
+Being the victim of a cyberbully puts kids at risk for anxiety, depression, and trouble concentrating at school.

-Kids may want to handle the problem themself, especially if they think you’ll take away electronic devices if you find out.
+Kids may want to handle the problem, especially if they think you’ll take away electronic devices if you find out.

-If your child’s being bullied online, you may need to involve other parents, the school, and possibly law enforcement to put a stop to it.
+If your child is being bullied online, you may need to involve other parents, the school, and possibly law enforcement to put a stop to it.

 Tell us what interests you